munrhalls/Ylon-Flashcards/README.md

 React / Redux / React Router / Firebase / CSS Grid / Material-UI.

 This is a learning and training project.
 In development.

+Few key  points for deliberate practice:
+- thinking in Redux + Redux-Saga
+- Material UI few key syntax things
+- thinking that works for efficient applying of Material UI

+Aim-at aftermath:
+- Feel comfortable using Redux + Redux-Saga and Material UI
+- can think and code up React/Redux + Redux-Saga/Material UI quite quickly

 ---